Astros erupt for 6 runs in 10th, beat Rockies 8-2

-DENVER - DENVER (AP) - The Houston Astros debated whether to have Tony Kemp bunt or swing away in a pressure-packed situation.
+DENVER - The Houston Astros debated whether to have Tony Kemp bunt or swing away in a pressure-packed situation.

 Swing away won out.
 It ignited quite a rally.